winitzki/sofp/sofp-src/README.md

 - each new concept or technique is fully explained via "worked examples" and drilled via provided exercises
     - answers to exercises are not provided, but it is verified that the exercises are doable and free of errors

-## Current status
+## Current status of the video tutorials

-The tutorials are currently in development and are being uploaded to [this YouTube playlist](https://www.youtube.com/playlist?list=PLcoadSpY7rHXJWbUkjQ3P9MXBbXxLP8kV) as they become ready.
+The tutorials are being uploaded to [this YouTube playlist](https://www.youtube.com/playlist?list=PLcoadSpY7rHXJWbUkjQ3P9MXBbXxLP8kV).

 See also this [Russian mirror](https://ruvideos.org/c/UCWpjX-z6_oNZhcHPzAAQy6g) and [Bitchute mirror](https://www.bitchute.com/channel/fttfp/).